 When Domino’s launched their “New Bigger Better” pizzas in Norway, they ran a tongue-in-cheek Snapchat campaign about the size of their new pizzas.
 One of the videos, for example, shows a man struggling to drive with the pizza boxes in his car.

 As you explore different apps for marketing to Gen Z, remember it’s best to create videos from scratch for each platform rather than recycling them.
-Instagram, for example, announced in 2021 it would suppress Reels featuring watermarks from other apps such as TikTok.
+For example, in 2021, Instagram announced it would suppress Reels featuring watermarks from other apps such as TikTok.

 Outside of social media, Gen Z is gathering on digital communication platforms like Discord and Twitch, whose popularity exploded with the outbreak of the pandemic.
-Unable to see their friends in person, Gen Z turned to online spaces where they could connect with others over shared interests, and companies are coming up with innovative ways of reaching their young audience on these platforms.
+Unable to see their friends in person, Gen Z turned to online spaces where they could connect with others over shared interests.
+In response, companies are developing innovative ways to reach their young audiences on these platforms.

-Often referred to as “Slack for Gen Z,” Discord is a chat platform where users hang out in servers related to different topics like Minecraft or movies.
-While Discord has a reputation for being a gaming platform, 80% of current users use the platform to take part in both gaming and non-gaming servers.
+Often referred to as “Slack for Gen Z,” Discord is a chat platform where users hang out on servers related to different topics — like Minecraft or movies.
+While Discord has a reputation for being a gaming platform, 80% of current users use it for non-gaming purposes in addition to gaming.
 Part of Discord’s appeal is an ad-free experience, but brands have nevertheless found ways of connecting with their customers on the platform.

 Brands that market to Gen Z are also flocking to the live streaming platform Twitch.
-Almost half of their user base is between the ages of 18 to 34, who tune in to virtual events an average of three times a day.
+Almost half of their user base are people in the 18 to 34 demographic, who tune in to virtual events an average of three times a day.
 According to Twitch, 64% of their users also buy products based on influencer recommendations.